sserbu13/obsidian-root/Projects/cv.md

 Achievements:
 - Built and presented to the wider QA function exploratory testing template and methodology that was well received and adopted by all QAs
 - Doing comprehensive and easy to understand product presentations and written guides to help onboarding people and mentoring new QAs into the team
-- Building and applying QA strategy and test approach for complex pieces of work critical in reducing cost and improving efficiency (by about 20%) for our product
+- Building and applying QA strategy and test approach for complex pieces of work critical in reducing cost and improving performance (by about 20%) for our product